mohanish2504/fampay-assignment/README.md

 ## Techstack
 1. `Elastic Search`: It was mentioned in assignment, that user should be able to query, based on oneor two example, I went ahead with elastic, instead of manually writting any algorithm.
-2. `Sqlite`: I chose sqlite here, since it is only going to be used to stored video data and query based on id.
+2. `Sqlite`: I chose sqlite here, since it is only going to be used to store video data, api-key, search terms and query based on id.
 3. `Redis`: This is for queue mechanism, which is used by celery.
 Also, we are using it for maintaining lock.
 4. `Celery`: Celery is for background tasks.
 It schedules task to fetch videos from youtube api every `10 seconds`
 5. `Fastapi`: Fastapi is python web framework, it is quicker to make microservices with it.